Skip to content Skip to navigation menu

 • Here we will show you how to replace a standard internal door, including how to trim the door to size and how to find the perfect hanging position

-• When replacing an internal door, the job is made much easier if you can use the same sized hinges and the same hinge positions as the original door.
-Alternatively, you’ll need to make new hinge positions; these tend to be 150mm from the top of the door and 225mm from the bottom, with an optional third hinge in the centre of the frame
+• When replacing an internal door, the job is made much easier if you can use the same-sized door hinges and the same hinge positions as the original door.
+Alternatively, you’ll need to make new hinge positions; these tend to be 150mm from the top of the door and 225mm from the bottom, with an optional third hinge in the centre of the door frame

 • Internal doors come in a range of sizes, materials and finishes, so be sure to look at the range and choose a design that best suits your needs